21centuryweather/21st-Century-Weather-Software-Wiki/python/concurrent_futures.md

     return
 ```
-I can save this function to a file `compute_data.py` so it can be imported into my main python script as a separate module.
+This function can be saved to a file `compute_data.py` so it can be imported into the main python script as a separate module.
 Now we can use the `concurrent.future` package so the main python script can send the computation of each day to a separate core in parallel.
 Let's compute 10 days in parallel, across 10 cores.
 ```python
 import concurrent.futures
 import os,sys